driessenslucas/researchproject/Thesis.md

 #### Sensor Selection
 \
 \
-I would still use the same HC-SR04 ultrasonic sensors, but I would also add a top down camera to the whole setup.
+As for the sensors stay with the HC-SR04 ultrasonic sensors, but I consider adding a top down camera to the whole setup.
 This might be difficult to implement in the simulation, but it would be such a great addition to the real-world setup.

 As seen in this image: \ref{fig:selfdrawntopdown}

-Or for a clearer image:
+Or for a more detailed view, this image: \ref{fig:top-down-camera}

 \begin{figure}[H]
   \centering